Faculty Books

 In tracing how these conflicts were resolved, Joshua C. Tate takes a sharply different view from that of historians who focus only on questions of land ownership, and he shows that the English needed new legal contours to address the questions of ownership and possession that arose from these disputes.
 Tate argues that the innovations made necessary by advowson law helped give birth to modern common law and common law courts." -

-Tax Policy in a Nutshell (2d Edition)
+Tax Policy in a Nutshell (2d edition)

 Christopher H. Hanna